h1l1ch/budget-app/README.md

 * Learned how to **structure code** and keep it organized.
 Used a three modular build approach (**UI module**, **budget module** and **global module**), where:

-    * **UI module** includes code related to User Interface manipulations and decides what code should be displayed to the user.
+    * **UI module** includes code related to User Interface manipulations and decides what code to display to the user.

     * **Budget module** does calculations and humbers shuffling behind the scenes.